-No matter what you need, Edge Innovations is the perfect partner for the waste and recycling industry.
+No matter what you need, Edge Inc is the perfect partner for the waste and recycling industry.

 Waste transfer stations are an essential part of waste management.
 They allow you to move your waste from one location to another safely and efficiently.
 Without them, you might find yourself stuck with piles of trash in your yard or garage, which can be dangerous for your family and unsightly for your neighbors.